UPDATED FEB 6, 2020

 Take on this 36-mile hike in Oil Creek State Park, located between Titusville and Oil Creek in northwestern Pennsylvania.
 The park itself totals over 7,000 acres of hills and hollows that tell the story of the early oil industry in our region, beginning in 1859 with the drilling of the Drake Well.
 This period explains why passersby encounter old oil machinery and abandoned homesteads in addition to waterfalls and scenic vistas.

-The annual Trail Challenge here pits runners and hikers against the 34-mile trek that must be completed in just one day.
+The annual Trail Challenge here pits runners and hikers against the 35-mile trek that must be completed in just one day.
 But if you'd rather take it easy, the Rachel Carson Trail is great for that too.
-Plan to hike the trail, section-by-section, over the course of a few weekends for a more enjoyable (and reasonable) set of workout sessions.
+Plan to hike the trail, all 45 miles of it, section-by-section, over the course of a few weekends for a more enjoyable (and reasonable) set of workout sessions.

 Every single part of McConnell’s Mills is pretty awesome, but the Slippery Rock Gorge Trail takes the cake.
 The trek presents every hiker with steep climbs and rocky terrain that are challenging for all fitness levels.
 Along the way you’ll encounter stellar sights, including huge boulder formations, covered bridges, and crazy kayakers cruising past down white-water rapids.
 If that’s not enough to convince you, there’s an amazing waterfall that cascades down off of the hillside.
 Fitt tip: if you’re feeling adventurous, you can climb up the falls and explore the spacious cavern hidden behind the falling water.
 And plan on stopping at North Country Brewing on the way home for a great end to an even better day.

-You don’t need to be an expert hiker to do some exploring here—The Wildflower Reserve is perfect for anyone who craves a casual day hike.
+You don’t need to be an expert hiker to do some exploring here—The Wildflower Reserve, which contains over 700 species of plants, is perfect for anyone who craves a casual day hike.
 Although, more experienced hikers and backpackers shouldn’t overlook this park either.
-Believe it or not, there are almost 20 miles of backpacking trails available at Raccoon.
+Believe it or not, there are 42 miles of trails available at Raccoon.
 The Heritage, Forest, and Appaloosa trails make up the green-blazed Raccoon Loop Backpacking Trail, complete with Adirondack-style shelters reserved for through-hikers.

 Bike, hike, boat, and swim on your next trip to Moraine State Park.
 Lake Arthur is the centerpiece here, a massive body of water perfect for floating and fishing.
 Hikers can enjoy various treks, including the more difficult Glacier Ridge Trail.
 Remember the North Country Trail from earlier?
 Well, Glacier Ridge is a section of that trail running through Moraine offering great views of Lake Arthur.

 Looking to rough it in the wild on your next outdoor adventure?
 As the only designated wilderness area in Pennsylvania with a marked trail, Hickory Creek is the spot to go for a truly off-the-grid hiking experience.
-The dense forest is packed with undisturbed vegetation and flourishing wildlife that’s subtly disrupted by the single-track, 12.8-mile loop taking you through the Alleghenies’ ancient hardwood forest.
+The dense forest is packed with undisturbed vegetation and flourishing wildlife that’s with a subtle single-track, 12.8-mile loop taking you through Allegheny's ancient hardwood forest.
 Because it’s a wilderness area, the trail is minimally maintained, and the markers that it does feature are few and far between.
 Be careful not to lose your way among the lush fields of wildflowers, fern forests, and dense pine groves that line the trail.

 The best Pittsburgh sweat spots 💪, healthy eats 🥗, and fitness events 🎟 delivered straight to your inbox.